kairosity/mp4-lionize/README.md

 # Strategy

 ## Project Goals

+- To create a web application that successfully showcases Lionize's services.

+- To create a functional B2B shopping application.

+- To create an application that provides an excellent user experience.

+- To create an application that has excellent accessibility.

+- To create an application that incorporates Stripe and is able to process payments efficiently and securely.

-To create a web application that successfully showcases Lionize's services and offers clients access to a B2B shopping and payment portal, that both enhances their user experience *and* increases Lionize's customer loyalty and trust.
+- To create an application that both enhances user experience *and* increases customer loyalty and trust.

 ## Target Users
 As outlined above, Lionize's target market are businesses in need of digital marketing services.
 SMEs, sole traders, partnerships and larger corporations all fall under this umbrella.